 Women’s Employment by Industry

-Women outnumbered men in six of Oregon’s 20 major industry sectors.
+Women outnumbered men in seven of Oregon’s 20 major industry sectors.
 The biggest difference is in health care and social assistance, where three out of four jobs are held by women.
 Other noticeable majorities of women in the workplace are in educational services (66% women) and the finance and insurance industry (63%).
 In contrast, women are most noticeably missing from mining (15% women) and construction (19%) worksites.

 Women’s Average Earnings by Industry